htrajan/ht-drawsteel/Bestiary/Hag Of The Green And Rot.md

 | Keywords: Magic | Type: Maneuver |
 | Distance: Self  | Target: Self   |

 Effect: The hag alters their body to become any Size-1 creature, such as a house cat.
-If the hag uses this ability while outside of an enemy’s line of effect, the hag is considered hidden.
+If the hag uses this ability while outside of an enemy's line of effect, the hag is considered hidden.
 The hag can return to their original form as a free maneuver.

+**5 Malice**
-5 Malice: The hag becomes a Size-2 creature instead, such as a bear.
+The hag becomes a Size-2 creature instead, such as a bear.
 While in this form, the distance of their melee abilities increases by 1 and has reach.

 **Turned Upside Down (2 Malice)**